sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 The code that's injected is the code of the [Sourcegraph browser extension](#browser-extension).
 It is hosted by your Sourcegraph instance in this case and adds the same code intelligence functionality to all files and pull requests viewed on Bitbucket Server.

-The code talks directly to the Sourcegraph instance that's configured in the Bitbucket Server plugin configuration.
+The code only talks to the Sourcegraph instance that's configured in the Bitbucket Server plugin configuration.
 It doesn't add any more load to the Bitbucker Server instance.

+No private code, private repository names, usernames, or any other specific data is sent somewhere else.
+The code will send usage information to the connected private Sourcegraph instance only, so that the site admins can see usage statistics.

 If it failed to load or talk to the Sourcegraph instance, messages are logged to the browser console.